Elico-Corp/odoo-addons/base_report_docx/README.rst

 Base Report Docx
 ================

-This module adds docx template to the standard odoo reporting engine.
+This module adds a new reporting engine to the current standard QWEB allowing the user to directly upload docx files containing scripts (in jinja2) into Odoo.

+The reporting engine will interpret the script and create a pdf/docx based on the docx template.

 Installation
 ============